marios-code-path/demo-chat/chat-service-cassandra/README.md

 The first course of action here is to identify the access methods we will need across our data type - in this case, a message - and how to issue a reliable key across partition nodes.
 In this demo, have selected to use [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) as our ID type.
 The main reason is it' s flexability when used with distributed, multi-server nodes that do not share a counter per data model.
 UUID's advantage as a consistent and unique key can be summarized [in Datastax Docs](https://docs.datastax.com/en/archived/cql/3.3/cql/cql_reference/timeuuid_functions_r.html) and [as discussed in this post on StackOverflow](https://stackoverflow.com/questions/17945677/cassandra-uuid-vs-timeuuid-benefits-and-disadvantages).

-## But, why multiple data classes?
+## NOSQL?
+Whats that?

-The following picture describes the basic data-access strategy working in Cassandra Column Families:
+The following picture describes the basic data-access strategy working in Cassandra [Column Families](https://academy.datastax.com/units/data-model-and-cql-column-families):

 SomeMaps.java: